ADITITHORAT/Machine-Learning-Practice/README.md

-#  Machine Learning Learning Repository
+# 🧠 Machine Learning Learning Repository

-This repository is a collection of my personal learning and practice in **Machine Learning**.
+This repository is a collection of my personal learning and practice in Machine Learning.
-Each folder represents a separate topic, where I go through the complete pipeline — from **EDA (Exploratory Data Analysis)** to **model building**, **evaluation**, and **validation** for that algorithm.
+Each folder represents a separate topic, where I go from EDA (Exploratory Data Analysis) to model building, evaluation, and validation for that algorithm.

 ---

-Currently, it includes implementations of
+## 📘 Supervised Learning
-1. Logistic Regression
+- Logistic Regression

+---

+## 🧩 Unsupervised Learning — Clustering
-2. K-Means Clustering
+- K-Means Clustering
-3. Hierarchical Clustering
+- Hierarchical Clustering
-4. DBSCAN
+- DBSCAN

-5. Recommendation System
+---

+## 📦 Pattern Discovery & Recommendation
-6. Association Rule
+- Association Rule
+- Recommendation System

+---

+## 📉 Dimensionality Reduction
-7. PCA
+- PCA

+---

 Each folder has its own dataset, preprocessing steps, and performance analysis to understand the algorithm end-to-end.